One-on-one coaching

 Having a coach shortens your learning curve because you are leveraging their experience.
 These players were benefiting from their coach’s 10,000+ hours and all the mistakes the coach had already made.

-Look at any all-time great… you’ll see they had a great coach.
+Look at any all-time great and you will see they had a great coach.

-Have you ever felt stuck in your career?
-Trying to figure things out on your own, but not making progress as fast as you’d like.
-It feels like something is missing… and it is.
-You have blind spots you can’t see.
+Trying to figure things out on your own, but not making the progress you expected.
+It feels like something is missing.
+We all have blind spots.

+That’s where a coach comes in.
+They help you see what’s holding you back.
 But not all coaches are equal.
-Just like a bad personal trainer can harm you, the wrong coach can waste your time, energy, and money.
-Imagine following a dangerous workout program and ending up injured.
+Just like a bad personal trainer can lead to injury, the wrong coach can waste your time, energy, and money.

 We begin by discussing your current situation.
 Based on that, I suggest the first step.